ceticamarco/datum/docs/vector.md

 `Vector` is a dynamic array with generic data type support; this means that you can store any kind of homogenous value on this data structure.
 Resizing is performed automatically by increasing the capacity by 1.5 times when the array becomes full.
-Internally, this data structure is represented by the following structure:
+Internally, this data structure is represented by the following layout:

 ```c
 typedef struct {